 dashboard image

-Time allocated to reduce toil, is like an investment on the future of your platform operations; Not allocating enough time on toil, can significantly increase the time you spend only on toil, reducing the time you allocate for other tasks (increasing delay for fixing issues, or developping features, etc..)
+Time allocated to reduce toil, is like an investment on the future of your platform operations; Not allocating enough time on toil, can significantly increase the time you spend only on toil, reducing the time you allocate for other tasks (increasing delay for fixing issues, or developing features, etc..)

 Monitoring Distributing Systems